instance-id/SO-Persistent-Reference/README.md

 # Scene Object / ScriptableObject persistent references
-This repo provides an example of taking scene objects in the hierarchy and creating a persistent reference within ScriptableObjects through code, or by dragging them into the interface.
+This project provides an example of taking scene objects in the hierarchy and creating a persistent reference within ScriptableObjects through code, or by dragging them into the interface.
 The references will be maintained through Domain Reloads, Entering PlayMode, and closing Unity completely.

 ---
 ![](https://i.imgur.com/W0nlLqr.png)